NethServer/nethserver-cockpit/docs/docs/api/system-password.md

 This API should not be invoked using `sudo`.

-## update
+## validate

-Required fields:

-- NewPassword and ConfirmPassword: values must be the same and should comply with the password policy
+The validation helper uses system-users library.

+Constraints:

+- newPassword: if not empty, must match with confirmNewPassword; also checked against password-strength system validator
 - ConfirmPassword: required only if invoked by non-root user

 ### Input